converged-computing/rainbow/docs/advanced.md

 ```

 The above demonstrates using a more advanced selection algorithm.
-Note that this cluster state requires further discussion and thinking about where and how to accomodate it - it currently uses the old design and (I think) is not being used in selection.
+Note that this cluster state requires further discussion and thinking about where and how to accommodate it - it currently uses the old design with attributes on the level of the Jobspec, and while this works, we likely want to be using the attributes on the level of schedule-able unit.

 [home](/README.md#rainbow-scheduler)